 Italian Inheritance Tax Costs Explained

-Italian Inheritance Tax (Imposta sulle Successioni e Donazioni) is paid depending on who the beneficiaries are and can be summarised as follows:
+Italian Inheritance Tax ("Imposta sulle Successioni e Donazioni") is paid on a variable scale depending on the beneficiaries proximity to the deceased and can be summarised by the following tax rates as follows:

 • 4% If beneficiaries are the deceased's spouse or children, with no tax payable up to €1,000,000 each.

 • 8% If beneficiaries are unrelated parties, with no tax free allowance.
-However if beneficiaries are one or more disabled children, the tax free amount is up to to €1,500,000.
+However if beneficiaries are children and one or more is disabled, the tax free amount is up to to €1,500,000.

-• Other If a business or large shareholding in a company is inherited then no tax will be paid if these pass to the children and they continue the business for at least five years.
+• Other If a business or large shareholding in a company is inherited then no tax will be paid provided the asset passes to the children and they undertake to continue the business for at least five years.

-If the deceased lived in a different country, different taxes may be payable depending on the country and Italy’s international agreements with it.
-Giambrone’s Italian succession lawyers will be able to advise you in this respect.
+If the deceased lived in a different country, there almost certainly be different rates of tax may be payable, depending on the country and Italy’s international agreements with the country in question.

 Read more here Italian Succession - Your Questions Answered